Deleting an uncommitted file is a rare yet painful event. Especially if we have

 recover-ch = "!bash ~/bin/recover_changes"

-So we can execute the script and create a file recovered_changes.txt
+We can execute the script and create a file recovered_changes.txt

 , which